 Audio / Visual Best Practices

 How your entertainment is perceived by your audience needs to be carefully addressed during the planning phase of any event, regardless of musical genre or type of performance.
 Whether you’re featuring a celebrity DJ or a jazz quintet, don’t run the risk of your attendees getting frustrated while straining to listen due to poor audio technology, or bending around a support pole to see as a result of careless organization.

 - Do: Check out the view and acoustics from the “worst” seats in the house

 Nobody wants to miss the action when it comes to a hyped main event – so make sure they don’t.
 If there is a gap in visuals or sound, determine if you can bridge the gap with tools such as simulcast screens or speakers distributed throughout the space.
-If need be, your audio-visual corporate event service provider may be able to make recommendations for specialized listening or viewing equipment, or even apps to help your attendees feel more connected.
+If need be, your audio-visual corporate event production company may be able to make recommendations for specialized listening or viewing equipment, or even apps to help your attendees feel more connected.

 - Don’t: Assume your entertainment of choice will fit perfectly in every venue

 Always hold a sound check prior to the start of the event, as far out as possible, to give you time to make any necessary adjustments in a pinch.
 You don’t want to find out as your main event takes the stage that half the audience can’t see or hear them clearly.
 Certain acts – such as magicians, acoustic musicians, and dance artists – are ideal for smaller venues, whereas others, such as traditional amp-wired music acts, work best in large stadiums or park-like settings.
 This step also ensures knowing if additional equipment (such as generators or supplemental cabling) are required for set-up beforehand.

 Sure, it’s important to get your attendees excited about your event, but the event should be part of a holistic approach to engagement, experience, and building a strong brand identity, too.
 Besides, it isn’t just about good optics, it’s about good business after the fact.